david-04/shortycut/src/docs/shortycut.md

 ## ![](img/arrow.svg) Generated bookmarks

-Shortcuts can not only be defined as plain text, but also generated through JavaScript code.
+Shortcuts can not only be defined as plain text but also generated through JavaScript code.
 This can be useful when links follow a similar pattern.
 For example, when working with GitHub repositories, it might be handy to have shortcuts for different aspects of a project: